 Frequently Asked Questions About Visitor Insurance in Canada

 The whole process goes quickly most of the time.
 As soon as you choose a plan and give all the necessary information, you can start getting aid the next day.
-This ensures that your parents are insured right from the beginning of the trip, hence a win-win situation for all the parties.
+This ensures that your parents are insured right from the beginning of the trip, hence a win-win situation for all parties.

 Contact your Canada travel insurance company immediately if your parents become ill during the visit.
 Most companies have hotlines open 24 hours a day, seven days a week.
 Take the insurance information with your parents so that he or she will be able to present it at the health facilities if needed.
 This will streamline the treatment from their own initiative, just the way it would have helped in Alex’s case when his mother needed urgent care after falling.